ono-midori/ono-midori.github.io/techs/zguide.md

 #### Multipart Messages

 ZeroMQ lets us compose a message out of several frames, giving us a “multipart message”. *Realistic applications use multipart messages heavily, both for wrapping messages with address information and for simple serialization*.
-We’ll look at reply envelopes later.
+We'll look at reply envelopes later.

-What we’ll learn now is simply how to blindly and safely read and write multipart messages in any application (such as a proxy) that needs to forward messages without inspecting them.
+What we'll learn now is simply how to blindly and safely read and write multipart messages in any application (such as a proxy) that needs to forward messages without inspecting them.

 When you work with multipart messages, each part is a `zmq_msg` item.
 E.g., *if you are sending a message with five parts, you must construct, send, and destroy five `zmq_msg` items*.
 You can do this in advance (and store the `zmq_msg` items in an array or other structure), or as you send them, one-by-one.